gearglow/ReptiliaWithATwist/The List.md

 The six champions were sequestered away in a tent just off the quidditch pitch, performing last-minute preparations under the watchful eye of Bartemius Crouch.

 "Our event today is a five-lap, no-holds-barred broom race, on one of the most challenging courses ever devised!
 As the course is being assembled," Bagman continued, "allow me to direct your attention to the Judges' Booth, and the array of Projecting Pensieves just below it.
 Each of our champions will be given a special amulet with a monitoring charm, tying them to one of the pensieves.
-We'll be able to view all the action as if we were following just a broom-length or two behind!"
+We'll be able to view all the action as if we were following just a broom-length or two behind!
+A seventh pensieve will give an overhead view of wherever the judges direct, so you won't miss a thing, folks!"

 "That's your cue," Crouch announced flatly, handing out the amulets.